PHOTOGRAPHIC GREEN SPACES®️

 Rebecca Arnold shoots nature that’s not only beautiful, but rich in elements shown to be particularly effective in improving mental and physical health.

-A photographer with a purpose - to do something positive for people and nature, Rebecca aims to amplify these healthy effects with Photographic Green Spaces: custom curated, immersive collections of her work, tastefully suited to your space.
+She aims to amplify these healthy effects with Photographic Green Spaces: custom curated, immersive collections of her work, tastefully suited to your space.
 You can choose the photos or Rebecca collaborates with you.
 Rebecca’s on a mission: Do something good for people, and do something good for nature.
 We donate to nature-supporting nonprofits with every sale.
 Whether in your home or office, in print or digital display, you can bring nature into your world!

 “Wellbeing, sounds like vague psychospeak, but its impact is real.
 Enhancing it has been shown to add years to your life span.” - Florence Williams, award-winning author, "The Nature Fix”